-The only difference between McGee and McIntyre is that the life insurance company received its payments directly from the plaintiff in California (although it did not originally enter into the agreement with the plaintiff in California),142 while McIntyre sold its machine to the plaintiff in New Jersey through an independent American distributor.143 Because McIntyre, as argued above,144 should be held responsible for selling the machine in New Jersey because of its control over the distribution process and its instruction to the distributor to sell to any state, that distinction is of no significance.
+the plaintiff in New Jersey through an independent American distributor.
+Because McIntyre, as argued above, should be held responsible for selling the machine in New Jersey because of its control over the distribution process and its instruction to the distributor to sell to any state, that distinction is of no significance.
 Neither McIntyre nor International Life Insurance initiated the contact with the forum state, but both had the power either to prevent the contact in the first instance (in the case of McIntyre) or end the contact (in the case of International Life).
 In neither case, however, should the number of sales in the forum state be relevant for the purposes of specific jurisdiction.

 The second problem with Justice Breyer's analysis is that the facts of World-Wide Volkswagen are entirely distinguishable from those in the McIntyre case.
-The problem in World-Wide Volkswagen was not that it involved a single sale, but rather that the lawsuit was filed outside of the state where the product was sold to the ultimate consumer.145 The defendant derived a significant benefit from the state where the sale took place, but it did not derive any benefit in the state to which the plaintiff took the car after the sale.146 In McIntyre, the defendant's product was sold to the ultimate consumer in the forum state, a state from which defendant
+The problem in World-Wide Volkswagen was not that it involved a single sale, but rather that the lawsuit was filed outside of the state where the product was sold to the ultimate consumer.
+The defendant derived a significant benefit from the state where the sale took place, but it did not derive any benefit in the state to which the plaintiff took the car after the sale.
+In McIntyre, the defendant's product was sold to the ultimate consumer in the forum state, a state from which defendant derived a benefit.